OasisDEX/summer-rewards-redeemer/packages/lambdas/rewards/README.md

 ## `/pools/curated-tokens` Endpoint

 This endpoint accepts a list of curated tokens.
-It returns a list of pools in which both colalteral and quote tokens are in the list of curated tokens.
+It returns a list of pools in which both collateral and quote tokens are in the list of curated tokens.

 Example request body: